Women in Turkish politics: Background

 Hatı Çırpan, one of the first women in the Parliament of Turkey, 1935.

-The Republic of Turkey was founded on the heartland of the disintegrating Ottoman Empire on 29 October 1923.
+The Republic of Turkey was founded in the heartland of the disintegrating Ottoman Empire on 29 October 1923.
 Although the political influence of some Valide Sultans (queen mothers) over the Ottoman Sultans was considerable, especially during the era known as the Sultanate of Women, women had no chance to serve in any official political post in the Ottoman era.

 One notable female political activist in the first days of the Republican era was Nezihe Muhiddin, who founded the first women's party in Turkey in June 1923; however, it was never legalized because the Republic was not officially declared yet.
 Mustafa Kemal Atatürk, the founder of the Republic initiated a series of reforms to modernize the country, including civil and political equality for women for the first time.
 On 17 February 1926, Turkey adopted a new civil code by which the rights of Turkish women and men were declared equal except in suffrage.
 Turkish women achieved voting rights in local elections by Act no. 1580 on 3 April 1930.
 Four years later, through legislation enacted on 5 December 1934, they gained full universal suffrage, earlier than many other countries.

 President

-There have been no female president to date.
-Meral Akşener ran for office in the 2018 presidency election.
+Turkey has not had a female president to date.
+Meral Akşener ran for office in the 2018 presidential election.